 - Serve the public

-The Society operates through volunteer committees and task forces, statewide chapters and a board of directors elected by the membership.
+The MNCPA operates through volunteer committees and task forces, statewide chapters and a board of directors elected by the membership.
 Our professional staff manages support services and professional development.

 MNCPA membership is open to anyone holding a CPA certificate (active or inactive) from any state.
-Associate membership is available to non-CPA owners or billable professionals of a firm, corporate finance professionals or non-CPAs in a full-time accounting educator role.
+Associate membership is available to non-CPA owners of a firm, billable professionals, firm administrators, corporate finance professionals or non-CPAs in a full-time accounting educator role.

 CPAs are business and financial strategists who help chart the paths of individuals and businesses.
 Members are credentialed by the state after passing a rigorous exam and meeting specific work and education experience requirements.

 CPAs are required to follow a strict code of ethics and perform within the high standards of the profession.
-They take continuing educations to keep up with new rules and regulations in the financial, accounting and business world.
+Active CPAs meet continuing education requirements every three years to keep up with new rules and regulations in the financial, accounting and business world.